WicherK/Emmet/README.md

 # Emmet
-Advanced malware program written in C++, with it you can take over control of the potenatial victim's computer.
+Advanced malware program written in C++, with it you can take over control of the potential victim's computer.
 For now Emmet is working only on Windows.
 Available features:
 - VNC
 - Catching Keystrokes
 - Remote CMD command execution